5 Knowledge Base App Alternatives to Notion in 2023 (Free & Paid)

 Obsidian is, without a doubt, a software for technical users.
 While it is fairly intuitive to use, Obsidian is built to be customized to your use case.
 You wouldn’t be getting the most out of the product without taking full advantage of plugins, themes, and custom CSS.

 Most knowledge base software organizes docs by hierarchy.
-Obsidian, however, visualizes connections using graphs.
+Obsidian, however, visualizes connections using mind maps.
 This can be invaluable for people in research, academic, or tech fields where you benefit from a connected network of ideas.

 As the only non-cloud-based software on this list, Obsidian puts privacy first.
 Data is stored locally, although users can pay an add-on fee for sync features (with end-to-end encryption).
 It also uses Markdown to future-proof text data.
 This ensures you can always directly view and make changes to source material using Markdown-compatible editors or scripts.